ben-clayton/Vulkan-Utility-Libraries/docs/layer_configuration.md

 Applications may programmatically activate layers via the `vkCreateInstance()` entry point.
 This is done by setting `enabledLayerCount` and `ppEnabledLayerNames` in the `VkInstanceCreateInfo` structure.

+Layer settings may be configured using the `VK_EXT_layer_settings` extension by initializing the `VkLayerSettingsCreateInfoEXT` structure and chaining it to the `pNext` of `VkInstanceCreateInfo` when creating a Vulkan instance.

 ### Code example